-Use Azure Private Link to securely connect networks to Azure Automation
+Use Azure Private Link to securely connect networks to Azure Monitor

 With Private Link you can:

-Connect privately to Azure Automation without opening up any public network access.
+- Connect privately to Azure Monitor without opening up any public network access

-Ensure your Automation data is only accessed through authorized private networks.
+- Ensure your monitoring data is only accessed through authorized private networks

-Prevent data exfiltration from your private networks by defining your Azure Automation resource that connects through your private endpoint.
+- Prevent data exfiltration from your private networks by defining specific Azure Monitor resources that connect through your private endpoint

-Securely connect your private on-premises network to Azure Automation using ExpressRoute and Private Link.
+- Securely connect your private on-premises network to Azure Monitor using ExpressRoute and Private Link

 For more information, see Key Benefits of Private Link.